Pigeonhole protocol specification

 A reply_type of ACK (0) indicates the courier has received the

-reply for the requested index.
-A reply_type of PAYLOAD (1)
+requested index.
+A reply_type of PAYLOAD (1) indicates the

 Embedded pigeonhole types